assembl/assembl/doc/docker.rst

     fab -c configs/my_docker.rc docker_compose
     docker-compose -f docker/build/docker-compose.yaml up

 Your admin user for each assembl server will be ``admin@hostname``.
-Use the password recovery progress to set its initial password.
+Use the password recovery process to set its initial password.
 (If you want to pshell instead, you can do it from ``docker exec -i -t build_assembl1_1 bash``.)

 When developing the docker image, the build can be instructed to use a git repository different from the official develop branch with: